 Reinforced knees on your bib overalls make them last longer, but why are there holes at the bottoms of the reinforcement?
 Turns out there are two good reasons for it.

 One, when the top layer of fabric gets a hole in it, debris collects inside, and the opening lets you clean it out.
 And two, you can slide knee pads, like these Soft Knees from Working Concepts Inc., into that space.
 So, as long as you’re wearing my bibs, you don’t have to mess with my uncomfortable strap-on knee pads.
 The foam pads are easy to install, and if you don’t wash your overalls in hot water, you don’t have to remove the pads until it’s time for a new pair of bibs.

 If you spend a lot of time working and playing outdoors in the winter, good gloves are a must.
 These Kinco insulated work gloves really stand up to the test.
 Even sled-dog mushers swear by them.
 The pigskin palms are very tough and don’t get stiff after they’ve been wet.
 The insulated lining works surprisingly well, and the cloth back lets your hands breathe.
 They’re available with safety cuffs (easier to slide on) or elastic cuffs (keeps snow out better).
-Best of all, they're only about $18 a pair.
-Buy a pair of Kinco gloves online.
+Next, see five more pieces of work wear that will keep you warm in winter.